NabuTech/Healthcare_IoT_App_Project/README.md

 ## Overview

-The Healthcare IoT Application is a cutitng-edge project aimed at improving health monitoring using Internet of Things (IoT) technology.
+The Healthcare IoT Application is a cutting-edge project aimed at improving health monitoring using Internet of Things (IoT) technology.
 My vision is to create a user-friendly interface based on voice interaction that integrates with wearable devices and other smart devices, to provide real-time health data to users.

 ## Product Idea